QubitProducts/miniMerge/README.md

 list to be prefixed/suffixed.
 Files list is same ordered like in merge process.

 When using MiniMerge it is strongly recommended to specify source base and the file where process starts from.
-Please see usage list for more details.
+Please see usage list for more details - miniMerge supports MULTIPLE source bases!

 ================================================================================